 In today’s world of the ease of digital rendering, and, an omnipresence of PLU- stickered fruit, the romantic notion of a fruit bowl set in golden-hued light on an elegantly arranged table seems foreign, out-of-date, remote, exotic.
-The only connection to this is precedence, art’s own history’s role in continuity of subject for meaning.
+The only connection to this is precedent, art’s own history’s role in continuity of subject for meaning.
 We paint and draw fruit because we know painted and drawn fruit register as art.
 Still-lifes are wonderful rendering workshops and tradition gives us the proverbial nod to go right ahead and draw the apple, so to speak.
 Weight of subject matter is found with a nod from history and the enactment of the actual making.

 The art part, if there is any to be found, might arise, for instance, from the enacted, the activity or ‘scene from a play’, [maybe Chekhov in spirit?] where the fruit bowl is set upon an old yet elegant gate-legged table, and a drawing is worked on by an actor on stage, the actual result never seen by the audience.